Gobi Desert: Prehistory

-European exploration
+European and American exploration

 The Gobi had a long history of human habitation, mostly by nomadic peoples.
 The name of Gobi means desert in Mongolian.
 The region was inhabited mostly by Mongols, Uyghurs, and Kazakhs.

 The Gobi Desert as a whole was known only very imperfectly to outsiders, as information was confined to observations by individual travelers engaging in their respective itineraries across the desert.
-Among the European explorers who contributed to the understanding of the Gobi, the most important were the following:
+Among the European and American explorers who contributed to the understanding of the Gobi, the most important were the following: